 - Riverwood Water Distribution System

 Riverwood Water Distribution System

-Potable water for residences within the Riverwood Subdivision is currently supplied by a common groundwater well situated on a property immediately adjacent to the subdivision.
-The lot and well are owned and operated by an out-of-state third party.
-Many Riverwood residents have complained of poor water quality and reliability associated with this current well system.
-Most indicate they are unable to use their water for drinking, cooking, or even bathing purposes.
+Potable water for residences within the Riverwood Subdivision was supplied by a common groundwater well situated on a property immediately adjacent to the subdivision.
+The lot and well were owned and operated by an out-of-state third party.
+Many Riverwood residents complained of poor water quality and reliability associated with the well system.
+Most indicated that they were unable to use their water for drinking, cooking, or even bathing purposes.

-Working on behalf of the neighborhood, J. David Reed’s law office (Montrose, CO) pursued execution of the Utility Extension Repayment Agreements.
-As part of these agreements, the owners would repay the waterline extension costs up to a maximum of $550,000 or $15,714.29 per lot.
-Owners may pay this up front or make payments over a period of 20 years at 4% interest through an improvement district created by the city.
-The 75% signup goal was met in early December and, as of March 2019, 30 of the 35 lots have executed the repayment agreements.
+Working on behalf of the neighborhood, J. David Reed’s law office (Montrose, CO) pursued the execution of Utility Extension Repayment Agreements with each of the property owners.
+As part of these agreements, the owners will repay the waterline extension costs either up-front or via payments over a period of 20 years at 4% interest through an improvement district created by the city.

-This project will extend the city’s water distribution network north down Marine Road, into the Riverwood Subdivision, and construct services to all 35 lots.
-Although the project will extend services to all lots, only those that have signed repayment agreements will be connected to the new system.
-The existing private water system will remain in service to serve those who do not wish to change over to the city’s system.
+This project extended the city’s water distribution network north down Marine Road, into the Riverwood Subdivision, and constructed services to all 35 lots.
+Although the project extended services to all lots, only those that signed repayment agreements were connected to the new system.
+The existing private water system remains in service for those who did not wish to change over to the city’s system.

 As a partner in this project, Montrose County agreed to repave all trench cuts along Marine Road and within the subdivision following installation of the waterline.